ncusi/secret_life_of_CVEs/README.md

     request_url = url + cve
 ```

-The data file is avaailable on Figshare, and via DagsHub.
+The data file is available on Figshare, and via DagsHub.